BellaMrx/HTML_Guide/README.md

     - 6.6.
 Drawing graphics with \<canvas>
     - 6.7.
 Play videos with the \<video> HTML element
     - 6.8.
 Play audio files with the HTML element \<audio>
+    - 6.9.
+Embedding other active content
+7. HTML -forms and interactive elements

 --------------------------------------------------------------------------------------------